 Department of Nursing

 Welcome to the Arkansas Tech University Department of Nursing home page.
 The following pages present information about our baccalaureate nursing program.
-The first two years of the program include a variety of general education courses as well as specific prerequisite courses in liberal arts and the sciences.
+The first three semesters of the program include a variety of general education courses as well as specific prerequisite courses in liberal arts and the sciences.

 These courses provide a solid foundation for upper division courses in the nursing major.
 A graduate of the program will be prepared for responsibilities as a professional nurse, to take the national exam required for licensure as a Registered Nurse, and to pursue graduate study if desired.